Back to Glossary

 Race Procedures

-A dry line is the optimal path on a race track that provides the best grip and traction for drivers, especially when the track is drying out after rain or in fully dry conditions.
+A dry line is the optimal racing path on a track surface that offers the best grip and traction for drivers, appearing as a darker strip where rubber from tires has been deposited over multiple laps.